Keys to Finding the Perfect Libbey Restaurant and Bar Glassware

 Why Libbey Glass?

 Libbey glassware has revolutionized restaurant and bar drink service from rim to stem and from bowl to foot.
-You’ll be amazed at the ways they’ve discovered to make your presentation both beautiful and durable.
+They’ve discovered several ways to make your presentation both beautiful and durable.

-From careless customers to constant washing, your glassware goes through a lot of rough and tumble.
+From clumsy customers to constant washing and handling, your glassware goes through a lot of rough and tumble.
 That’s why Libbey Glass developed DuraTuff, tumblers and stemware produced with a special thermal after-process that prolongs service life.
-These pressed pieces are part of Libbey's tuffglass series, which also includes the One-Piece Stemware and Sheer Rim lines.
+These pressed pieces are part of Libbey's Tuff Glass series, which also includes the One-Piece Stemware and Sheer Rim lines.
 It's restaurant and bar glassware that is among the toughest in the industry.
-It can stand up to everything from thermal shock, like going from holding an icy beverage one second to being run through a hot wash cycle the next or vice versa, to trauma like being carelessly tumbled into a bus bin.
+It can stand up to everything from thermal shock, like going from holding an icy beverage one second to being run through a hot wash cycle the next or vice versa, to trauma like being tossed into a bus bin.

 As any beer aficionado or wine connoisseur can attest, the aroma and flavor of these drinks are enhanced by aeration.
 That’s why beer is carbonated and why Champagne sparkles.
 Having a glass that enhances that carbonation for certain brews and wines can offer additional flavor notes your customers will love.